Humboldt, Nebraska: History

 Humboldt was platted in 1868.
 It was named after Humboldt, Tennessee, where an early settler had stayed while fighting in the Civil War.

-In December 1993, Humboldt was the site of a triple murder, including the rape and murder of Brandon Teena, a transgender man.
+In December 1993, Humboldt was the site of a triple murder.
+The victims were Phillip DeVine, Lisa Lambert, and Brandon Teena, a transgender man.

 Three Ball Charlie, pictured on the cover of The Rolling Stones' album Exile on Main St., grew up in Humboldt.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.33 sqmi, all land.